 I know.
 Some of you are probably laughing hysterically at the title of today’s article.
 Too much nap time sleep?!
 Lots of you would probably give anything to have that the problem in your house!

-And we understand that.
-Most of the parents we work with have babies and toddlers who struggle with nap time sleep, and who need to take longer, more restorative naps.
-Those babies and toddlers desperately need a solid daytime nap schedule to help them get the nap time sleep they need.
+We understand that!
+Most of the parents we work with have babies and toddlers who struggle with nap time sleep.
+We typically help families who are working towards longer, more restorative naps.
+These babies and toddlers need a solid daytime nap schedule to help them get the nap time sleep they need.

-Still, a number of parents end up asking themselves the “is my child sleeping too much?” question at one point or another.
-After all, a baby or toddler who spends long periods napping each day may not have time to work on the gross motor and cognitive skills they need to be developing.
+Still, a number of parents end up asking themselves: “Is my child sleeping too much?”
+After all, as a new parent, we don’t always know what our nap expectations should be!
+A baby or toddler who spends long periods napping each day may not have time to work on the motor and cognitive skills they need to be developing.
 And, a baby or toddler who naps a lot could wake more frequently at night.